 Each of these stand-up ideas is viable, although if the people participating are nearing 10 people or even surpassing this number, passing the baton might not be a wise choice because somebody may easily be forgotten.
 Also, we would like to stress out that the third option is by far the most valuable to Kanban practitioners.

-Tip: To consider the meeting successful, your team should engage in conversation about tackling the tasks at hand after the end.
+Kanbanize Tip #3: To consider the daily stand-up meeting successful, your team should engage in conversation about tackling the tasks at hand after the end.

 If you put to practice everything that you've read about to this point in the article, you will be able to see an immediate positive effect from your daily Kanban.
 The following paragraphs contain stand-up ideas that we've implemented at some point in Kanbanize and have enhanced the value we get.